-A solid foundation leads to success.
+Success begins with a strong foundation.
 For that reason, Sylvan's study skills program in Pennsylvania is designed to equip teens with transferable skills and strategies that can be used in the classroom and, after that, at college and in career settings.
-At Sylvan, we're always mindful of the bigger picture, so we're dedicated to teaching lifelong knowledge that helps to ensure your son or daughter's lasting personal and academic success.
-Find out how we can strengthen your child’s skillset so he or she can handle any challenge.
+We always take the bigger picture into consideration, so our goal is to instill lifelong knowledge for personal and academic success.
+Together we can build your child’s skillset (and confidence!) so he or she can take on any challenge.

 Your Child in Grade 4-12 Will Learn:

-- How to better manage time and workloads.
+- How to manage workloads and schedules better.

-- Strategies to set achievable short-term and long-term goals.
+- Strategies for short-term and long-term goal setting.

-- Organizational methods for setting up an effective personal study area and tackling homework.
+- Organizational methods for effective personal study areas and efficient approaches to homework.

-- How to track grades and design an academic calendar.
+- How to set personal expectations, track grades and make effective use of an academic calendar.

 - How to successfully apply for college and write a compelling admission essay.

 - Job interview preparation techniques, including how to create a resume that works.